Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 PDPA Section: 37(4)

-Automates compliance actions and breach notifications to concerned stakeholders in relation to security incidents by leveraging a knowledge database on security incident diagnosis and response.
+Automates compliance actions and breach notifications to concerned stakeholders concerning security incidents by leveraging a knowledge database on security incident diagnosis and response.

-A violation of the PDPA may result in civil liability, criminal liability, and administrative fines.
+A violation of the PDPA may result in civil liability, criminal liability, and administrative fines, ranging from a few thousand Thai baht to 5 million Thai baht.

 PDPA contains no detailed rules regarding the use of automated processing of individuals’ personal data for decision making.

-PDPA does not apply to foreign public authorities, international organizations and public entities including those that are engaged in duties with respect to the prevention and suppression of money laundering, forensic sciences, or cybersecurity.
+PDPA does not apply to foreign public authorities, international organizations, and public entities, including those engaged in duties concerning the prevention and suppression of money laundering, forensic sciences, or cybersecurity.